thompson-tyler/canjam/project-final-report.md

 The driver program accepts the following command line arguments:

-1. `-n|--name NAME`: The name to use when joining a room.
+1. `-n NAME, --name NAME`: The name to use when joining a room.
 This argument is required and the value should be a string.

-2. `-j|--join HOST:PORT`: Join a room by specifying the address of someone in the room.
+2. `-j HOST:PORT, --join HOST:PORT`: Join a room by specifying the address of someone in the room.
 If not specified, a new empty room will be created. `HOST` must be a reachable IP address of someone in a Canjam room, and `PORT` is the port they're listening on.

-3. `-p|--port PORT`: The port to use for internet communication.
+3. `-p PORT, --port PORT`: The port to use for internet communication.
 If not specified, then one will be auto-assigned.

-4. `-v|--verbose`: If this flag is present, Canjam will print more information to the console.
+4. `-v, --verbose`: If this flag is present, Canjam will print more information to the console.
 This argument does not require a value.

 ### Testing